jlewicki/tree_state_router/README.md

    routeBuilder: (BuildContext ctx, TreeStateRoutingContext stateCtx) {
       return Center(
          child: Column(
             mainAxisAlignment: MainAxisAlignment.center,
             children: [
                const Text('This is state 1'),
                ElevatedButton(
                   // When the button is pressed, send a message to the state machine
                   onPressed: () => stateCtx.currentState.post(AMessage()),
                   child: const Text('Send a message'),
                )
             ],
          ),
       );
    },
 ),
 ```

+There are several related convenience classes (`StateRoute1<DAnc>`, `StateRoute2<DAnc1, DAnc2>`,
+etc.) that work in a similar way to `StateRoute`, but provide data from ancestor data states to the
+route builder functions.

 ### DataStateRoute
 TODO